Logo

 Walk This Way?

-A maps app (I forget if it was Transit, Google, or Apple) routed me down PCH, aka Dolliver St.
+A maps app (I forget if it was Transit, Google, or Apple) routed me on foot, down PCH, aka Dolliver St.

 Pedestrian crossing signage and several bus stops suggested that pedestrians were indeed welcome there.